informalsystems/hermes/guide/src/commands/queries/tx.md

     Query the events emitted by transaction

 FLAGS:
-        --chain <CHAIN_ID>    identifier of the chain to query --hash <HASH>         transaction hash to query
+        --chain <CHAIN_ID>    Identifier of the chain to query --hash <HASH>         Transaction hash to query
 ```

 __Example__